-A well thought out Service Strategy will help you transform organizational IT into a strategic asset.
+A well-thought-out IT Service Desk Strategy will help you transform organizational IT into a strategic asset.
 It will help you define how IT services relate to processes, business models and other organizational strategies and objectives.

 What is service strategy?

 For example, a service request arrives at the help desk.
-The technician evaluates it using a set of rules that have been pre-defined.
+The operational support team evaluates it using a set of rules that have been pre-defined.
 Many of these rules are strategic.
 Who looks after it?
 How does this type of request get handled?
-Some of the systems will further address it with service level management and work flow.
-The definition of the strategy, formally or informally has already occurred.
+Some of the systems will further address it with service level management and workflow.
+The definition of the strategy formally or informally has already occurred.

 Tactical Service Plan

-While strategic plans are executed at the highest levels of the organization; tactical plans are executed at the operational levels of the organization requiring only a well worded strategic plan as
+While strategic plans are executed at the highest levels of the organization; tactical plans are executed at the operational levels of the organization requiring only a well-worded strategic plan as directed.

 When is the best time to create an IT Strategic Plan